-THE RESPONDENT HAS NO RIGHTS OR LEGITIMATE INTERESTS IN RESPECT OF THE DISPUTED DOMAIN NAME.
+THE RESPONDENT HAS NO RIGHTS OR LEGITIMATE INTERESTS IN RESPECT OF THE DISPUTED DOMAIN NAME

-The Respondent has no rights in the disputed domain name, and any use of the trademarks "INTESA SANPAOLO" and "GRUPPO INTESA SANPAOLO" has to be authorized by the Complainant.
-Nobody has been authorized or licensed by the above-mentioned banking group to use the disputed domain name.
+The Respondent has no rights on the disputed domain name, and any use of the trademarks "ISP", "INTESA SANPAOLO" and "INTESA" has to be authorized by the Complainant.
+Nobody has been authorized or licensed by the above-mentioned banking group to use the domain name at issue.